dburian/notes/fastspeech.md

 - phoneme processing
 - mel frame generation

-Both steps are done using several transformer layers.
-Separating the two parts, '*Length Regulator*' maps the $N$-long sequence of phonemes to $M$-long sequence of what will be mel frames.
+Both steps are done using several transformer layers. '*Length Regulator*' separates the two parts, which maps the $N$-long sequence of phonemes to
+$M$-long sequence of what will be mel frames.
 After this mapping, new positional embeddings are added.

 ### Predicting phoneme length